openoakland/oak72/README.md

 • safeGNV is abstracted so that all the text strings come from a locale file.

 • safeGNV is less reliant on a content management system (CMS).
-Many sections of the CMS assumed that the site would exist in English only.
+Instead, you can customize the site by editing image files and strings in a yml file.
+This change affords translation of the safeGNV version, if desired.

 • City72 currently assumes that the site you are creating is for a city.
 Since all of the text is editable, safeGNV could more readily be adapted for a county, organization or other community.

-• safeGNV requires more technical know-how but offers more flexibility in terms of what can be customized.
+• safeGNV requires more technical know-how but offers more flexibility.

-• Cloudinary is not used.
+• The Cloudinary add-on is not used.
 Pro: this saves you about $50/month.
 Con: You can't change the photos via the CMS.
+Instead, you can edit the images by replacing files in the assets/images directory.

 ---